shkennedy/Musio/README.md

 ### First build the frontend
-Run:
+In the 'angular/' folder (where '.angular-cli.json' and 'package.json' are), run:

 ```
+npm install
 ng build
 ```

-in the angular folder (where '.angular-cli.json' is).
-It will create bundled output in the 'angular/dist' folder.
+It will create bundled frontend output in the 'angular/dist' folder.

 ### Next, start up the backend.
-Run:
+In the directory of pom.xml, run:

 ```
 mvn spring-boot:run
 ```

-in the directory of pom.xml (the root directory).
 Maven will look in '/angular/dist' for bundled frontend output and it will copy these files to 'src/main/resources/static'.
 Look inside the pom.xml to see how we did this.

+The web server will be running on port 8080!

-Good to know when developing: to view your frontend code changes without restarting the backend server, do:
+**Good to know when developing**: To have your frontend changes automatically reflected in the browser, run:

 ```
-ng build --output-path=../src/main/resources/static/
+ng build --watch --output-path=../src/main/resources/static/
 ```

-while in the angular folder.
-The backend will live-reload and serve up the updated resources.
+while in the 'angular/' folder.
+Passing the '--watch' and '--output-path' flags make tha angular-cli watch for file changes and automatically copy the new bundled output into the backend server's resources.

-The web server will be running on port 8080.
+You can also get the LiveReload chrome extension to make your browser automatically refresh when this happens.